 General

-A run object SHOULD contain a property named files whose value is a JSON object (§3.5), each of whose properties represents a file relevant to the run.
+A run object SHOULD contain a property named files whose value is a JSON object (§3.5) each of whose properties represents a file relevant to the run.

 The object specified by the files property SHOULD contain properties representing at least those files in which results were detected, but it MAY contain properties representing all files examined by the tool (whether or not results were detected in those files), or any subset of those files.
 It MAY also include other files relevant to the run, such as attachments (§3.13.5, §3.18.17).